 Dr Napoleon Xanthoulis

-Legal effects & judicial review in EU law: An important stream of my research aims to create a conceptual framework for the notion of ‘legal effects’ in EU law.
-It builds on my doctoral thesis at King’s College London which examined the legal effects and justiciability of Union acts with focus on the conduct of ECB.
-In 2017, I was awarded a project by the European Central Bank (Legal Research Programme) to explore the legal significance of public announcements in central banking.
-An article of mine tracing the legal effects of EU factual conduct was awarded the Faculty Research and Dissemination ECR prize in 2020.
-Recently, I was invited to contribute to the project ‘Academic Network of Soft Law Research (SoLaR)’, funded by the European Commission.
-In this context, I carried out an empirical research on the impact of EU soft law on Cyprus in the fields of competition law and financial regulation.
-In a separate piece, I analysed to what extent intentions and perceptions about legal effects can influence judicial reasoning on whether an act can be subject to judicial review in EU Law.
+An important stream of Napoleon’s research aims to create a conceptual framework for the notion of ‘legal effects’ in EU law.
+It builds on his doctoral thesis at King’s College London which examined the legal effects and justiciability of EU acts with focus on the conduct of the European Central Bank.
+In 2017, he was awarded a project by the European Central Bank to explore the legal significance of public announcements in central banking.
+His article tracing the legal effects of EU factual conduct was awarded the Faculty Research and Dissemination ECR prize in 2020.
+Recently, Napoleon was invited to contribute to the project ‘Academic Network of Soft Law Research (SoLaR)’, funded by the European Commission.

-Law & Governance of the Economic & Monetary Union: A significant part of my research focuses on the law and governance of the Economic and Monetary Union exploring aspects of legal effects, judicial protection and institutional balance.
-Part of my work traces the role of the European Central Bank during the euro crisis and in the post-crisis era with emphasis on its monetary policy mandate and liquidity provision.
-The regulation and governance of the European Banking Union and financial assistance also fall within the scope of my research.
+A significant part of Napoleon’s research focuses on the law and governance of the Economic and Monetary Union exploring aspects of legal effects, judicial protection and institutional balance.
+Part of his work traces the role of the European Central Bank during the euro crisis and in the post-crisis era with emphasis on its monetary policy mandate and liquidity provision.
+The regulation and governance of the European Banking Union and financial assistance also fall within the scope of his research.

-Rule of Law in the EU: My work also engages with the emergence of a new rule of law culture within the EU and explores its normative challenges.
-In 2021, I will be co-organising a conference on the Rule of Law in the EU in collaboration with the European University Institute and KCL Centre of European Law, as part of a project that received internal faculty funding.
-Furthermore, I have been invited to contribute to a European Law Institute project that aims to conceptualise the rule of law in the modern era.
+Napoleon’s work also engages with the emergence of a new rule of law culture within the EU and explores its normative challenges.
+In 2021, he is co-organising a conference on the Rule of Law in the EU in collaboration with the European University Institute and KCL Centre of European Law.
+Furthermore, he has been invited to contribute to a European Law Institute project that aims to conceptualise the rule of law in the modern era.

-At Portsmouth, I am appointed as Assistant to Research Lead at the Law School (2019-) and responsible for the School's Research Seminars Series (2019-).
-I also founded the School's first online Law Blog and lead the editorial team (2020-).
-In 2019, I was elected ECR Lead at the Faculy of Business & Law.
-I am Fellow at the KCL Centre of European Law.
+At the University of Portsmouth, Napoleon is appointed Assistant to Research Lead at the Law School (2019-) and responsible for the School's Research Seminars Series (2019-).
+He also founded the School's first online Law Blog and leads the editorial team (2020-).
+In 2019, he was elected ECR Lead at the Faculty of Business & Law.
+He is also Fellow at the Centre of European Law, King’s College London.

-At Portsmouth, I am the module leader of European Union Law and also teach Public Law.
-I welcome proposals to supervise dissertations on any of the following areas:
+Napoleon leads the European Union Law module and also teaches Public Law.
+He welcomes proposals to supervise dissertations and PhD projects on any of the following areas:

 - Constitutional and administrative law